t-bast/bolts/01-messaging.md

     - MAY fail the connection.
   - if the feature vector does not set all known, transitive dependencies:
     - MUST fail the connection.
+  - if it has no `compression_algorithms` in common with the sending node:
+    - MUST NOT exchange messages that require compression (e.g. gossip queries).
+    - MAY fail the connection.

 #### Rationale